 The IndyCar Series comes to Iowa every year for the Iowa Corn 300, a race that runs over 218.75 miles.
+The 2020 event is set to be held on Saturday, July 18.

 This event, which takes place at the Iowa Speedway in Newton, has been part of the IndyCar circuit since 2007.
 The track first hosted a race in 2006, with the Soy Biodiesel 250, which was won by Woody Howard for the USAR Hooters Pro Cup Four championship.